-\begin{repproposition}{prop:monroe_cc_guarantee} The CC-guarantee of Monroe and greedy Monroe is between $\frac{1}{2}$ and $\frac{1}{2} + \frac{1}{k-1}$. \end{repproposition} \begin{proof} First, for the sake of contradiction let us assume that there exists a profile $A$ where the CC-guarantee of Greedy Monroe is below $\frac{1}{2}$.
+\begin{proof}[Proof of the representation guarantee] We move on to proving bounds for the representation guarantee.
+First, for the sake of contradiction let us assume that there exists a profile $A$ where the representation guarantee of Greedy Monroe is below $\frac{1}{2}$.
 Let $W_{\cc}$ and $W_{M}$ be the committees winning in $A$ according to CC and Greedy Monroe, respectively.
 Let $\phi$ be an assignment of the voters to the committee members obtained during the construction of $W_{M}$; we say that a voter is represented if it is assigned to a member of $W_{M}$ who she approves of.
 Since $\score_{\cc}(A, W_{M}) < \frac{1}{2} \cdot \score_{\cc}(A, W_{\cc})$, by the pigeonhole principle we infer that there exists a candidate $c \in W_{\cc} \setminus W_{M}$ who is approved by $x$ unrepresented voters, where:

 Similarly, by the pigeonhole principle we can infer that there exists a candidate $c' \in W_{M}$ who is represented by at most $\frac{\score_{\cc}(A, W_{M})}{k}$ voters.
 Thus, Greedy Monroe would select $c$ rather than $c'$, a contradiction.
-A similar argument can be made to show that the CC-guarantee of the Monroe rule is $\geq \frac{1}{2}$.
+A similar argument can be made to show that the representation guarantee of Monroe's rule is $\geq \frac{1}{2}$.